Ancient system, modern language

 Your Operating Style

-Your Operating Style shows how your core energy moves in real life.
-It reveals how you express yourself, build relationships, handle pressure, create value, and receive support, adding the human pattern that makes your Core Element feel distinctly like you.
+Your Operating Style shows how your core energy behaves in real life.
+It reveals how you express yourself, build relationships, handle pressure, create value, and receive support, adding the behavioral pattern that makes your Core Element feel distinctly like you.

 6